Unit 2 - Practice Quiz

 47 Which type of volcano has gentle slopes and is formed by low-viscosity basaltic lava?

-A. Composite Cone
+A. Cinder Cone

 D. Lava Dome